gxrciafelipe/CSC3020-TermProject/README.md

 This will be a calendar app, where the user can see a calendar and set tasks, events, reminders, etc, so they can organize themselves better and have an easy access to their weekly, monthly or yearly to-dos.

+Milestone 2: Added Docker setup.
+See Confluence for details.

 Setup Instructions